jfhbrook/susitna/adrs/010-architecture-revisited.md

 meanwhile, is in charge of both compiling and executing runtime commands, *and* directly executing non-runtime interactive commands (such as editing).
 The editor is referenced by both the Translator and the Commander - the former writes to it, and the latter reads from it.
+Finally, the initial architecture called for a "recreator", which would take parsed ASTs and convert them back to source code.

 ## Decision